SEPTEMBER FIESTAS 2020 have been canceled for 2020.

 Here are some highlight from YouTube:

-Sunday, Sept.
-9 features two very special events.
 Although Sept.
-10 is the official “Dia del Charro” (Day of the Horsemen), the date is not a public holiday, so the event is always celebrated the Sunday before Independence Day.
+14 is the official “Dia del Charro” (Day of the Horsemen), the date is not a public holiday, so the event is always celebrated the Sunday before Independence Day.
 There will be a special “Cowboy Mass” at noon at the San Andres Church followed by a parade of the traditionally costumed, honored, and proud horsemen who played such a vital role in the struggles of the people of Mexico.
 The Dia del Charro parade begins at 1pm.

 The parade will go from the church to 6 Corners and returns via Calle Constitucion to the Lienzo Charro (Rodeo Ring) on the east side of town where there will be a Charreada or rodeo featuring roping events along with the Escaramuzas Charras - pre-teen girls who expertly perform spectacular precision riding – sidesaddle - while dressed in beautiful traditional costumes.